tail-call/kbb/README.md

  - [x] Lerp over zoom
  - [x] Spawn animation for guys
  - [ ] Zoom in on a highlighted tile
+ - [ ] Pixies visibly jump when they walk
  - [ ] Damage numbers will display as damage is dealt
  - [ ] Add units to highlight continuously as button is held
  - [ ] Unit and terrain are stacked like cards